elizabethdorans/E2G_Method_Tutorials/Cicero/README.md

 This repo contains code for peak-gene linking using Cicero (Pliner 2018 Mol Cell).

-## Step 1: Run Cicero co-accessibility.
+## Step 1: Run Cicero co-accessibility

 The script `run_Cicero.R` takes as input an assembled Seurat object and computes Cicero peak-peak co-accessibilities.